hchautran/PiToMe/README.md

 }
 ```

-If you have any issues, feel free to contact me at tranhoaichau.00@gmail.com
+If you have any issues, feel free to contact us at tranhoaichau.00@gmail.com or Ho_Minh_Duy.Nguyen@dfki.de

 Acknowledgement